zng-ui/zng/TODO/_current.md

-* Implement `FocusWindowCommand` and focus request commands and var.
-    - Plus demo in window example.
-* Request focus on init for respawn of previously focused window.
-* Can focus on the disabled restore button of the window example.
+* Bug, can focus on the disabled restore button of the window example.

+* Implement `Windows::focus`.
+    - Use it in `FocusManager`.
+    - Demo in window example.
+* Implement init focus request.
+    - Use it on respawn.
+* Implement `is_focused` var.
+* Implement `focus_indicator` var.
+    - Is also init indicator.

 * Layout context viewport.
     - The image example tries to do this manually, but there is some flickering due to Px rounding on the scroll vs on the offset.